Power over Ethernet (PoE): What It Is, Why Your Office Needs It, and How to Deploy It Right

 The PoE Standards: Which One Does Your Office Need?

-IEEE 802.3af — Standard PoE (Type 1) The original PoE standard, introduced in 2003.
-Delivers up to 15.4W per port at the switch, with approximately 12.95W guaranteed at the device after cable losses.
-Sufficient for basic VoIP phones, simple access control readers, and low-power sensors.
-Not adequate for modern enterprise wireless access points or high-definition IP cameras.
+The original PoE standard, introduced in 2003.
+It delivers up to 15.4W per port at the switch, with approximately 12.95W guaranteed at the device after cable losses.
+This works for basic VoIP phones, simple access control readers, and low-power sensors.
+It is not adequate for modern enterprise wireless access points or high-definition IP cameras.

-IEEE 802.3at — PoE+ (Type 2) Released in 2009, PoE+ nearly doubles the available power to 30W per port, with around 25.5W reaching the device.
-This is currently the most widely deployed standard in commercial environments, supporting dual-band wireless access points, standard IP cameras, video phones, and most access control hardware.
-If your building is running Wi-Fi 6 access points or a modern IP camera system, PoE+ is the baseline you need.
+Released in 2009, PoE+ nearly doubles available power to 30W per port, with around 25.5W reaching the device.
+This is the most widely deployed standard in commercial environments today.
+It supports dual-band wireless access points, standard IP cameras, video phones, and most access control hardware.
+If your building runs Wi-Fi 6 access points or a modern IP camera system, PoE+ is the baseline you need.

-IEEE 802.3bt — PoE++ (Type 3 and Type 4) The most recent standard, ratified in 2018.
-Type 3 delivers up to 51W at the device; Type 4 delivers up to 71.3W.
-This standard uses all four pairs in the Ethernet cable to carry power, rather than just two pairs used by earlier standards.
-PoE++ is designed for high-performance wireless access points, PTZ security cameras, digital signage, LED lighting systems, and other high-demand devices.
+The most recent standard, ratified in 2018.
+Type 3 delivers up to 51W at the device.
+Type 4 delivers up to 71.3W.
+This standard uses all four pairs in the Ethernet cable to carry power, rather than the two pairs earlier standards used.
+PoE++ suits high-performance wireless access points, PTZ security cameras, digital signage, LED lighting systems, and other high-demand devices.
 For DFW commercial buildings deploying Wi-Fi 6E infrastructure or advanced building automation, PoE++ capacity is increasingly relevant.

 Why Does Your Commercial Office Need PoE?

-VoIP Phones and Unified Communications In a modern commercial office, desk phones run entirely over the data network on PoE power.
-This matters operationally as well: when PoE devices are powered from a centralized switch connected to a UPS (uninterruptible power supply), your phones stay online even during a power outage — something that’s impossible with phones plugged into individual wall outlets.
+In a modern commercial office, desk phones run entirely over the data network on PoE power.
+This matters operationally.
+When PoE devices draw power from a centralized switch connected to a UPS, your phones stay online during a power outage.
+That is impossible with phones plugged into individual wall outlets.

-Access Control Systems Electronic door readers, credential scanners, and electric door strikes all run on PoE.
+Electronic door readers, credential scanners, and electric door strikes all run on PoE.
 In a multi-tenant commercial building, a properly designed PoE access control infrastructure means new readers can be added or relocated without running new electrical circuits.

-Building Automation and IoT Devices Smart building technology — occupancy sensors, environmental monitors, digital signage, and networked lighting controls — increasingly rely on PoE infrastructure.
-As commercial buildings become more automated, the PoE demand on the cabling infrastructure grows.
+Smart building technology — occupancy sensors, environmental monitors, digital signage, and networked lighting controls — increasingly relies on PoE infrastructure.
+As commercial buildings become more automated, PoE demand on the cabling infrastructure keeps growing.

 PoE Switches vs. PoE Injectors: Which Is Right for Your Business?